 As a third/advanced level religious studies course, "Media and Religion" is designed to examine, study and integrate issues and problems at the interface of several different areas of culture as they impact and inform the study of religion and theology.
 With no formal tests, this course relies heavily on on-time attendance and participation, reading and discussion of various cultural and religious texts, as well as writing and creatively considering the various aspects of the interplay between religion, spirituality, pop culture and media.
 Therefore, all students are expected to be present, on time, prepared and active participants at each class for presentations and discussions which constitute the core of this course.
-Should an absence occur, it is necessary to inform the professor before or immediately after the specific missed class.
-For each unexcused absence (absences are excused only with verification) there will be a drop in your final participation grade.
-It is also the student's responsibility to be on time for class.
-Texting and other computer-related distractions are not permitted.
-Texting during class merits a loss of participation points for that class.
-Please have the courtesy to have your phone turned off during class.
+Should an absence be necessary it can be excused only with written notification which must be submitted at the first class after the absence.
+No late notifications will be accepted.
+Points are lost for lateness and please make sure you check with the instructor after the class you arrived late to assure that you get marked present.
+No participation points are given for the use of computers for other purposes than class, nor for texting - even if you participate during that specific class.